Learn How to Become a History Teacher

 History Teacher Salaries

-History teachers can earn a healthy salary, says the U.S. Bureau of Labor Statistics.
-They cite a median annual salary of $71,820, with the highest 10 percent of history teachers in the postsecondary arena making over $125,000 annually.
-They also have good news about job growth for this discipline of teacher, citing a 15 percent job growth through 2026, which is faster than average for all careers combined.
+History teachers can earn a healthy salary, says the 2021 U.S. Bureau of Labor Statistics.
+They cite a median annual salary of $78,130, with the highest 10% of history teachers in the postsecondary arena making $132,720 annually.
+They also have good news about job growth for this discipline of teacher at the high school level, citing a 7.4% job growth through 2031, which is on average for all careers combined.

-It may not always be easy to find a job teaching in your specific area of specialty but there are some states that hire more history teachers than others.
-Interestingly, some of the states are logical candidates, either because they are the forefather states of our country’s inceptive history, or project an image of the Wild West and its storied heritage.
-The U.S. Bureau of Labor Statistics Occupational Employment Statistics survey offers the following geographic data and annual wage data for the top states:
+It may not always be easy to find a job teaching in your specific area of specialty but there are some cities that hire more history teachers than others.
+Interestingly, some of the metropolitan areas are logical candidates, either because they are the forefather states of our country’s inceptive history, or project an image of the Wild West and its storied heritage.
+The U.S. Bureau of Labor Statistics Occupational Employment Statistics survey offers the following geographic hiring data for the top cities:

 Tools for the New History Teacher